Chapter 9: Best Practices Associated with Evaluating Damage Prevention Data

 9.20 Results Are Quantified Against a Standardized Risk Factor

 Results are quantified against a standardized risk factor.
 The risk factor considers a stakeholder’s exposure to potential damage.
-This risk factor may be based on factors such as the number of miles of line installed or the number of one call center notification tickets.
+This risk factor may be based on factors such as the number of miles of line installed or the number of 811 center notification tickets.
 For example, a risk factor may compare how many underground damages occurred in a certain time period versus the total number of notification tickets issued.

 - Connecticut Department of Public Utility Control/Call Before You Dig, Inc.